 What to do if you must see a physician

-Write down any symptoms you’re experiencing. including any that may seem unrelated to varicose veins.
+Write down any symptoms you’re experiencing, including any that may seem unrelated to varicose veins.

-Make a list of all medications, vitamins or supplements that you’re taking.
+Make a list of all medications, vitamins, or supplements you take.

 Write down questions to ask your doctor.